mrdotss/cold-automation-forensic/README.md

 ## Future Enhancements

+I understand that this application is still less than perfect and that there are many aspects that need improvement.
+I will continue to work on developing it as effectively and efficiently as possible.

 Stay tuned for more features that will be released next year.
 These features will enhance the capabilities of RAAS, providing more powerful tools for data acquisition and analysis.